dzhan111/DataLabeler/README.md

 # **DataLabeler**
-A service using crowdsourcing to create dense image captions
+A service created for our NETS 2130 final project using crowdsourcing to create dense image captions

 ## Team